2022 Connecticut House of Representatives election: District 1

-Democratic incumbent Matthew Ritter won reelection to a 7th term after running unopposed.
-Ritter has represented the 1st District since 2011.
+Democratic incumbent Matthew Ritter won reelection to a seventh term after running unopposed.
+He had represented the 1st District since 2011.

 District 2

-Democratic incumbent Raghib Allie-Brennan won reelection to a 3rd term after defeating Republican candidate Jenn Lewis.
+Democratic incumbent Raghib Allie-Brennan won reelection to a third term after defeating Republican candidate Jenn Lewis.
 Allie-Brennan was also nominated by the Working Families Party, while Lewis was also nominated by the Independent Party.
-Allie-Brennan has represented the 2nd District since 2019.
+Allie-Brennan had represented the 2nd District since 2019.

 District 3

 Democratic incumbent Minnie Gonzalez was reelected to a 14th term after running unopposed.
-Gonzalez has represented the 3rd District since 1997.
+She had represented the 3rd District since 1997.

 District 4

-Democratic incumbent Julio Concepcion was reelected to a 3rd full term after running unopposed.
-Concepcion has represented the 4th District since 2018, when he won the special election to fill the vacancy left by Democrat Angel Arce, who resigned effective April 9, 2018, due to allegations that he sent inappropriate Facebook messages to a 16-year-old girl.
+Democratic incumbent Julio Concepcion was reelected to a third full term after running unopposed.
+He had represented the 4th District since 2018, when he won the special election to fill the vacancy left by Democrat Angel Arce, who resigned effective April 9, 2018, due to allegations that he had sent inappropriate Facebook messages to a 16-year-old girl.

 District 5

-Democratic incumbent Maryam Khan was reelected to a 1st full term after defeating Republican candidate Charles Jackson and Independent candidate Elijah El-Hajj-Bey.
-Khan has represented the 5th District since 2022, when she won the special election to fill the vacancy left by Democrat Brandon McGee, who resigned on January 7, 2022, to work on Governor Ned Lamont's reelection campaign.
+Democratic incumbent Maryam Khan was reelected to a first full term after defeating Republican candidate Charles Jackson and Petitioning candidate Elijah El-Hajj-Bey.
+Khan had represented the 5th District since 2022, when she won the special election to fill the vacancy left by Democrat Brandon McGee, who resigned on January 7, 2022, to work on Governor Ned Lamont's reelection campaign.

 District 6

-Democratic incumbent Edwin Vargas, Jr. was reelected to a 6th term after running unopposed.
+Democratic incumbent Edwin Vargas Jr. was reelected to a sixth term after running unopposed.
 Vargas was also nominated by the Working Families party.
-District 6 is currently vacant after Vargas resigned on January 3, 2023, to pursue an academic post in the state university system.
+Vargas resigned on January 3, 2023, to pursue an academic post in the state university system.
 Vargas previously represented the district since 2013.
+Democrat James Sánchez was elected to succeed him on February 28, 2023.

 District 7

-Democratic incumbent Joshua Malik Hall was reelected to a 3rd full term after running unopposed.
-Hall has represented District 7 since 2017, when he won the special election to fill the vacancy left by Democrat Douglas McCrory, who was elected to the state senate.
+Democratic incumbent Joshua Malik Hall was reelected to a third full term after running unopposed.
+He had represented District 7 since 2017, when he won the special election to fill the vacancy left by Democrat Douglas McCrory, who was elected to the state senate.

 District 8

-Republican incumbent Tim Ackert was reelected to a 7th term after defeating Democratic candidate Mary Ann Hansen.
+Republican incumbent Tim Ackert was reelected to a seventh term after defeating Democratic candidate Mary Ann Hansen.
 Hansen was also nominated by the Working Families Party.
-Ackert has represented the 8th District since 2011.
+Ackert had represented the 8th District since 2011.

 District 9

-Democratic incumbent Jason Rojas was reelected to an 8th term after defeating Republican candidate Matthew Lauf.
-Rojas has represented the 9th District since 2009.
+Democratic incumbent Jason Rojas was reelected to an eighth term after defeating Republican candidate Matthew Lauf.
+Rojas had represented the 9th District since 2009.

 District 10

-Democratic incumbent Henry Genga was reelected to a 9th term after running unopposed.
-Genga has represented the 10th District since 2007.
+Democratic incumbent Henry Genga was reelected to a ninth term after running unopposed.
+He had represented the 10th District since 2007.

 District 11

-Democratic incumbent Jeff Currey was reelected to a 5th term after running unopposed.
-Currey has represented the 11th District since 2015.
+Democratic incumbent Jeffrey Currey was reelected to a fifth term after running unopposed.
+He had represented the 11th District since 2015.

 District 12

-Democratic incumbent Geoff Luxenberg was reelected to a 3rd term after running unopposed.
-Luxenberg was also nominated by the Working Families Party.
-Luxenberg has represented the 12th District since 2019.
+Democratic incumbent Geoff Luxenberg was reelected to a third term after running unopposed.
+He was also nominated by the Working Families Party.
+Luxenberg had represented the 12th District since 2019.